asparaginase Erwinia chrysanthemi

 Implementation

 - High Alert: Fatalities have occurred with chemotherapeutic agents.
-Before administering, clarify all ambiguous orders; double-check single, daily, and course-of-therapy dose limits; have second practitioner independently double check original order and dose calculations.
+Before administering, clarify all ambiguous orders; double-check single, daily, and course-of-therapy dose limits; have second practitioner independently double-check original order and dose calculations.

 - Solution should be prepared in a biologic cabinet.
 Wear gloves, gown, and mask while handling medication.
 Discard equipment in specially designated containers.

 - IM Limit volume to 2 mL at each injection site.
 If volume >2 mL, use multiple injection sites.
+Rotate injection sites.
+Do not inject into scar tissue or areas that are reddened, inflamed, or swollen.

 Patient/Family Teaching